MichaelCade/90DaysOfDevOps/2023/day22.md

 Another place is your container registry (as seen today).

 Both are good options, both have their pros and cons.
-It is up to the DevSecOps architect to decide which approach works better for them and their thread model.
+It is up to the DevSecOps architect to decide which approach works better for them and their threat model.
 See you on [Day 23](day23.md).